GeGou/ESPTracer/README.md

 # LilyGO T-SIM7000G + MQTT + Owner Detect + Home Assistant intergrate

-**> BEFORE CONTINUE**, read this issue about LilyGO T-SIM7000G unexpected shutdown when in battery mode.
+**BEFORE CONTINUE**, in order to use the board in battery powered mode, you need first to read the following about an issue of unexpected shutdown when in battery powered.
 Fix is very easy and need to connect Vbat- to GND, i use a 26awg cable.
 `https://github.com/Xinyuan-LilyGO/LilyGO-T-SIM7000G/issues/65`